is more than just goats...

 Wholesome Hill is our farm and our lifestyle choice.
 We believe in stewardship.
 We believe that people benefit from good stewardship as well as livestock benefits from good stewardship.

 Our goals are about producing a quality goat, a goat who fulfills its purpose.
 There are different goats for different purposes.
 Our main focus here is quality breeding stock that is show correct.
 But equally important is a goat that can produce.
 We label these types for clarity to our customer base: show stock versus production stock.
-At this time all of our show stock lineup also has apt production capability in the line, but there is always room for improvement in every breeding program everywhere.
+At this time all of our show stock lineup also has apt production capability in the line.

 We maintain a completely clean tested herd.
 All adult animals here are tested free of "the big 4".
 This means we test for CAE, CL, Johne's, and Q Fever annually and have a protocol we follow that includes quarantine until incoming animals are worm free with clean biosecurity tests of ALL newly arriving animals.